JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7927 days**.

-And here is a just a random fact -  **The Popsicle was invented by 11 year-old Frank Epperson in 1905.
-He left his drink outside with a stir stick in it and he noticed that it had frozen.
-He applied for a patent in 1923 and named it "Epsicle."
-The name was later changed to Popsicle**.
+And here is a just a random fact -  **The first translation of the Bible into English was in 1382 A.D., by John Wycliff**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)